What is MPC Wallet?

 Custodians and Banks

-Major custodial firms and financial institutions, such as BNY Mellon and Fireblocks (who power institutional clients like Revolut), have adopted MPC to safeguard client assets.
-These institutions require a balance between military-grade security and real-time operational capability—MPC provides both.
+Major custodial firms and financial institutions, which power institutional clients like Revolut, have adopted MPC to safeguard client assets.
+These institutions require a balance between military-grade security and real-time operational capability.

 By distributing key shares across secure enclaves and requiring multi-party approvals, these organizations can comply with regulatory mandates (such as segregation of duties and KYC/AML controls) while offering clients fast, secure access to their digital assets.